 AUTOLINK allows to define priorities for five classes of SDL events: Internal events, input from the system environment, timeouts, channel outputs and spontaneous transitions.

 In the context of conformance testing, we assume that the tester is faster than the System Under Test (SUT).
-Therefore, when simulating the SDL system, input from the environment has highest priority.
-Since the number of inputs from the environment is limited by the MSC, this indeed reduces the complexity.
-Usually, SDL timers are used for exception handling.
-Therefore timeouts may be assigned a low priority at the risk of not finding all test events leading to an inconclusive verdict.
+Therefore, when simulating the SDL system, input from environment has highest priority.
+With reference to [11] this heuristic could be best described as "Strong non-reasonable environment".
+Since the number of inputs from environment is limited by the MSC, this heuristic indeed reduces the complexity.

+The heuristic Strong reasonable timer can be activated by assigning a low priority to timeout events.
+Usually, timers are used for exception handling.
+Therefore timeouts are responsible for the majority of test events leading to an inconclusive verdict.

-Process scheduling
+• Process scheduling

 In each system state, either all process instances in the ready queue are allowed to execute or only the first process instance.
-By using the second alternative, the state space is strongly reduced at the cost of not detecting any signal races.
+Using this First come, first served heuristic is a strong restriction.
+However, timeouts may still occur.

+Several other heuristics exist, for example $maximum\ length\ of\ channel$ $queues\ or\ indivisible\ SDL\ state\ transitions.$

-Several other parameters can be adjusted, e.g. the maximum length of channel queues, the maximum search depth or the (in-)divisibility of SDL state transitions.
-Our experience with INAP has shown that it is essential to use the restricted process scheduling for complex SDL specifications.
-Additionally, internal channel queues have to be disabled.
+However, our experience with INAP has shown that it is essential to use the restricted process scheduling for complex SDL specifications.
+Additionally, internal channel queues should be disabled.